 “Is this not the most beautiful race ever?” someone asked on Twitter.

 Judge for yourself:

-The original CiCLE Classic took, and continues to take competitors where no other British race dares; on and off road for 105 miles; whereas the 2014 edition will take the riders 112 miles providing a course as near to a continental classic as it is possible to create within Britain.
+The original CiCLE Classic took, and continues to take competitors where no other British race dares; on and off road for 105 miles; whereas the 2017 edition took the riders 121 miles (195 kms) providing a course as near to a continental classic as it is possible to create within Britain.
 European riders compared it to the renowned “Paris – Roubaix but with hills reminiscent of the “Ronde van Vlaanderen”.

-Additionally, since 2007, over 200 non-Elite cyclists have been able to experience some of what the Classic competitors go through, by being able to take part in the CiCLE Challenge range of cyclo-sportif events held over part of the international course.
-Similarly first held in 2009 on the day before the CiCLE Classic, the Rutland CiCLE Tour proved an instant success with over 450 cyclists experiencing the delights of cycling in and around Rutland ahead of their professional contempories.
-In 2010 over 550 took to the roads for the CiCLE Tour and we continue to work with our promotional partners to see both these ‘all comers’ events to the same level of reputation within the cyclo-sportif field that the Classic has established for itself at Elite level.
-In 2013 the Rutland CiCLE Tour saw over 1000 participants.
-Anyone visiting the CiCLE Classic can enjoy the Dare2b Rutland WEEKEND, riding the roads of Britain’s smallest county before seeing the stars of the cycle road racing world show how it is really done.
+First held in 2009 on the day before the CiCLE Classic, the Rutland CiCLE Tour proved an instant success with over 450 cyclists experiencing the delights of cycling in and around Rutland ahead of their professional contemporaries.
+In 2017 the Rutland CiCLE Tour saw over 1300 participants and continues to grow in popularity as the leading sportif in the East Midlands.
+Anyone visiting the CiCLE Classic can enjoy the Rutland WEEKEND, riding the roads of Britain’s smallest county before seeing the stars of the cycle road racing world show how it is really done.